Hjalmar Petersen

-Hjalmar Petersen (January 2, 1890 – March 29, 1968) was an American politician who served as the 23rd Governor of Minnesota.
+Hjalmar Petersen (January 2, 1890 – March 29, 1968) was an American journalist and politician who served as the 23rd governor of Minnesota from 1936 to 1937, succeeding the late Floyd Olson.

 Background

-Hjalmar Petersen was born in Eskildstrup, Denmark to Lauritz and Anna Petersen, who moved with Hjalmar to Chicago, Illinois shortly after his birth.
+Hjalmar Petersen was born in Eskildstrup, Denmark, to Lauritz and Anna Petersen, who moved with Hjalmar to Chicago, Illinois, shortly after his birth.
 They later moved to the Danebod in Tyler, Minnesota.
 Petersen attended school until the seventh grade.
 His career in journalism, which had begun in 1904, culminated in his purchase in 1914 of the Askov American in Askov, Minnesota, a weekly newspaper he owned for the rest of his life.

 Political career

 After serving as Askov's village clerk and mayor, Petersen won two terms in the Minnesota House of Representatives, where he sponsored the state income-tax law and urged that tax revenues be spent on public education.
 Before he ran for the Minnesota Legislature he had been a member of the Republican Party.
 By the time he ran for office he was a member of the Farmer-Labor Party.
 He served in the legislature from 1931 to 1934, representing the old House District 56.

 Petersen was elected the 28th Lieutenant Governor of Minnesota in 1934 and served with Governor Floyd B. Olson.
 He was sworn in as governor two days after Olson died of cancer on August 22, 1936.
 He served the remainder of Olson's term but declined to run for governor himself in the November general election, opting instead to launch a successful bid for Railroad and Warehouse Commissioner, a position he then assumed after leaving the governorship on January 4, 1937.
 He later ran for governor in 1940 and 1942, losing both times to Harold Stassen.